Attractor properties for irreversible and reversible interacting particle systems: Introduction

 \section{Introduction}

-The last years have seen an interest in the analysis of lattice measures under stochastic time-evolutions, with a particular view on the possible production of singularities of such measures \cite{EnFeHoRe02,EnFeHoRe10,EnRu09,ErKu10,KuNy07,KuRe06,KuLeRe04}.
+The last years have seen an interest in the analysis of infinite-volume lattice measures under stochastic time-evolutions, with a particular view on the possible production of singularities of such measures \cite{EnFeHoRe02,EnFeHoRe10,EnRu09,ErKu10,KuNy07,KuRe06,KuLeRe04}.
+For analogues of this phenomenon for spatially structured systems beyond the lattice world see also~\cite{JaKu16}.
 These singularities are related to the emergence of long spatial memory in the conditional probabilities of the time-evolved measures at given transition times.
-When the initial measure is a Gibbs measure in a low-temperature phase for some absolutely summable potential it may happen that a time-evolved potential ceases to exist, and one speaks of a Gibbs-non Gibbs transition.
+When the initial measure is a Gibbs measure in a low-temperature phase for some absolutely summable potential it may happen that a time-evolved potential ceases to exist, and one speaks of a Gibbs-non-Gibbs transition.
 Such phenomena are proved to occur on the lattice for weakly interacting Glauber dynamics, based on the detection of 'hidden phase transitions'.
 Suggested by mean-field analogues, singularities are expected to appear (and even more easily so) for strongly interacting reversible dynamics.
 While the focus of this research has been much on reversible dynamics, one expects similar singularities during time-evolution in the huge field of irreversible dynamics, see for example \cite{Ma06,Li85}, which are even harder to analyze.

+While the assumption that all time-evolved measures are Gibbs would make it easy to obtain a good control in terms of finite-volume approximations, this possible occurrence of non-localities in turn poses difficulties to control the large-time behavior of trajectories of time-evolved measures \cite{JaKu15}.
+It is the purpose of this paper to exploit the key concept of relative entropy change (per site) along trajectories in this context, including situations of multiple phases, and including situations of irreversible dynamics.
+As it turns out this lack of reversibility forces us to work much harder, and is responsible for opening our discussion of the non-nullness property.